This page holds vital information that will aid in students' personal and academic success here at Stetson.

 Sam R. Marks Prize In Religion

 Competition for the Sam R. Marks Prize in Religion is open to all students.
-The prize of $350 is awarded to the best paper in biblical research.
+The prize of $400 is awarded to the best paper in biblical research.
 The competition is advertised during the first week of February on the DeLand campus.
-Recipients of the Sam R. Marks Prize in Religion will be honored at the Academic Awards Convocation.
+Recipients of the Sam R. Marks Prize in Religion will be honored at the Theta Alpha Kappa Induction Ceremony.